Mitchy1993/dndcloud/content/Worlds/z. FOTW/Welcome to the Fate of the Weave.md

 🌟 Unveil the Fate of the Weave! 🌟

-*Calling all adventurers!
-Journey into The Forgotten Realms where the destiny of the Weave hangs in the balance.*
+*Journey into The Forgotten Realms where the destiny of the Weave hangs in the balance.*

 *You will encounter strange arcane forces, decipher ancient prophecies and face dark temptations.*